Domestic Violence Lawyer in Walnut Creek

 In California, domestic violence is detailed under Penal Code Section 273.5.
 Under this code, a person can be accused of domestic violence if he or she inflicts injury on a spouse, cohabitant, parent, or romantic partner.
 If the alleged victim displays corporal injury resulting in a traumatic condition, the person who inflicted the injury could be charged with domestic violence.
 It is important to note that domestic violence charges vary by the level of the offense.
 For instance, battery charges are misdemeanors, while more serious charges can result in felonies.

 Most of the time, minor domestic violence charges are considered misdemeanors.
 For instance, if you push or shove your spouse, parent, cohabitant, or romantic partner, it is a form of battery.
 The alleged victim does not have to show signs of injury for it to count as a battery offense.
 Even though a battery offense is minor, it can still carry heavy penalties, fines, time in jail, and a misdemeanor criminal conviction.
 Make no mistake, a prosecutor will try to convict a person to the full extent of the law.
-Consequently, it is highly advised to consult with a Walnut Creek, CA domestic violence attorney if you have been arrested and charged with domestic violence.

 Moreover, even if you have been charged with a misdemeanor, your offense can escalate to a felony charge.
 The consequences of a felony charge on domestic violence cases result in increased and magnified penalties, fines, and jail time, not to mention a felony criminal conviction on the defendant’s criminal record.